Home - Text - Whats New

 Highlights of new features of JTLanguage.

-This version is based on a complete rewrite of a previous version of JTLanguage from the ground up.
-Some key changes or goals for this rewrite:
+Version 1.0 was based on a complete rewrite of a previous version of JTLanguage from the ground up.
+Some key changes or goals for this rewrite were:

 - Provide a more stream-lined and robust user interface.